agea/CmisJS/README.md

 #### javascript (browser)

-If you need polyfills for `fetch` (https://caniuse.com/fetch), `Promise` (https://caniuse.com/promise) and `URLSearchParams` (https://caniuse.com/urlsearchparams) you have to include thid file before including cmis library:
+If you need polyfills for `fetch` (https://caniuse.com/fetch), `Promise` (https://caniuse.com/promise) and `URLSearchParams` (https://caniuse.com/urlsearchparams) you have to include this file before including cmis library:

 ```html
 <script src="node_or_bower_path/dist/cmis.polyfills.js"></script>